alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/instructions.md

 ## Approach

 - loop from 1 to 100 and print the "FizzBuzz" string
+    - "print" means input/output -- more complicated to test
+    - up to 100 is more output than I want to do in a single test
 - get the "FizzBuzz string" for a given number
+    - this seems easy to test: number in, string out